ceresisonline/touchup/README.md

 ![Screenshot from 2022-08-23 22-25-25](https://user-images.githubusercontent.com/39637438/186306182-f4422d39-4bba-445c-9eff-fa0a65e5f8c4.png)

 #### Known Issues:
-- Cargo, Pip3, and Zeek updates don't happen.
+- Cargo and and Zeek updates don't happen.
 This will hopefully be fixed very soon
 - Support for emptying the trash doesn't exist for MacOS.
 This might not be fixable.
 I'm working on it.
 - Support for dnf, yum, & rpm will maybe be added in the future.
-For now this script can only utilize apm, apt-get, aptitude, betterdiscordctl, brew, cargo, flatpak, fwupdmgr, gnome-extensions, grub, npm, pacman, pip3, snap, tldr, yay, & zeek
+For now this script can only utilize apm, apt-get, aptitude, betterdiscordctl, brew, cargo, flatpak, fwupdmgr, gnome-extensions, grub, npm, pacman, pip, snap, tldr, yay, & zeek